geoffreygarrett/geoffreygarrett/README.md

 <a href="">Space Launch Complex 4E</a> in
 Vandenberg SFB, CA, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220512T222900">2022-05-12 22:29:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220513T220700">2022-05-13 22:07:00 UTC</a>.
 Until
 then, this launch pad will have seen 90 out of 696 launches in this region.
-The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
+The mission's status is currently Go for Launch (Go) 🟩  which means:
-*awaiting official confirmation - current date is known with some certainty.*
+*current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
-  A batch of satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
+  A batch of 53 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
 </blockquote>

 <p float="left" align="center">